Becksteinlab/lammps/doc/src/bond_bpm_rotational.rst

 Finally, additional damping forces and torques are applied to the two particles.
-A force is applied proportional to the difference in the normal velocity of particles using a similar construction as dissipative particle dynamics :ref:`(Groot) <Groot3>`:
+A force is applied proportional to the difference in the normal velocity of particles using a similar construction to that of dissipative particle dynamics :ref:`(Groot and Warren) <Groot3>`:

 .. math::